sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              `J`-Ideals of a Matrix Over a Principal Ideal Domain", :arxiv:`1611.10308`, 2016.

 ..
+[HRS1993] ] Craig D. Hodgson, Igor Rivin and Warren D. Smith, \
+               *A characterization of convex hyperbolic polyhedra
+               and of convex polyhedra inscribed in the sphere.*
+               Bulletin of the American Mathematical Society
+               27.2 (1992): 246-251.

+..
 [HRT2000] \R.B.
 Howlett, L.J.
 Rylands, and D.E.
 Taylor.
              *Matrix generators for exceptional groups of Lie type*.
              J. Symbolic Computation. **11** (2000).